mrismanaziz/Reforestation/README.md

-## What's brown and sticky?
-A stick.
+## What kind of bagel can fly?
+A plain bagel.